MozeBaltyk/mozebaltyk.github.io/content/news/just-vs-makefile/index.md

     test                        # Test
 ```

-* Possibility to make a hidden function to make the documentation, the default recipes (or even to complete this doc).
+* Possibility to make a hidden recipe for documentation, the default recipes (or even to complete this doc).
 Imagines that you need to create a custom PHONY with a beautifull sed to do the same in makefile...

 ```makefile